Exploring the MBTI and Myers Briggs Personality Types and applications | Personality Pathways

 Attitude or Orientation: Introverted (I) and Extraverted (E)

 You can see by the diagrams that INFP, although an Introverted Type, does have an Extraverted Face.
 Since the primary function this type shows to the outside world is a Perceiving function (N - Intuition) P is the fourth letter for this type's 4 letter code.
-But as we observed earlier the dominant introverted function is Feeling, which is Judging function, so in reality an INFP is a judging type since that is her dominant mental function.
-We also see how the hidden letters of S and T come into play.
+But as we observed earlier the dominant introverted function is Feeling, which is Judging function, so in reality an INFP is a Judging Type since that is her dominant mental function.
+The diagram also shows how the hidden letters of S and T come into play.

-The two letters in the smallest fonts - the hidden mental functions - are usually exercised in an unconscious or semi-conscious manner.
-The smallest being the least conscious and most likely least developed of the four mental functions shown in the diagram.
+In the Type Face diagrams, the two letters in the smallest fonts - the hidden mental functions - are usually exercised in an unconscious or semi-conscious manner.
+The smallest being the least conscious and most likely the least developed of the four mental functions shown in the diagram.

 But wait there's more.
 That tiniest letter in its attitude (this would be the extraverted T for the INFP and the introverted S for the ENFP) really isn't the most buried and least conscious/least developed of all.
 It is that fourth function in the same attitude of the dominant function that is the true blind spot and achilles heal of the type.
 This would be introverted Thinking for the INFP and extraverted Sensing for the ENFP.
 Each of these are the true polar opposites of their dominant function in their attitude.
 Examples.